arielgarmendia/arch_migration_ADRs/README.md

 > [!IMPORTANT]
 >
 > **Global Pros**
-> - Removing all the backend side of the *MVC* app will allow us to speed up the loading process.
+> - Removing all the backend side of the *MVC* app will allow to speed up the loading process.
 > - Clients will have a smoother navigation experience when browsing the website.
 > - Faster maintenance process.
 > - Backend developers will only focus their work in the domain microservices.